SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-automated-workflows.md

 Here, you can:
 * **create a new policy (1)**
 * **Apply policies to Microsoft Teams, Microsoft 365 Groups, OneDrive, and sites (2)**
-* **View all predefined policies (3)**; SysKit Point comes with a predefined policy for each policy type to help you get started
+* **View all predefined policies (3)**; Syskit Point comes with a predefined policy for each policy type to help you get started
 * **View additional information about each policy**; the following information is available **policy type (4)**, **to how many resources a policy is applied (5)**, and **whether a policy is active or inactive (6)**
 * **Manage policies (7)**; **Edit** and **Delete** actions are provided for each policy, **except the Guest Users Expiration policy**, which can not be deleted
-* **Define policies that SysKit Point will automatically apply to newly created Microsoft Teams, Microsoft 365 Groups, OneDrive, and sites (8)**
+* **Define policies that Syskit Point will automatically apply to newly created Microsoft Teams, Microsoft 365 Groups, OneDrive, and sites (8)**

 ![Automated Workflows Settings](../../.gitbook/assets/set_up_automated_workflows-settings.png)
 ![Automated Workflows Settings](../../.gitbook/assets/set_up_automated_workflows-settings-2.png)

 ## Guest Users Expiration
-SysKit Point provides a predefined **Guest Users Expiration policy** that is applied tenant-wide.
+Syskit Point provides a predefined **Guest Users Expiration policy** that is applied tenant-wide.
 To activate the policy, navigate to the Automated Workflows settings screen and **click the Edit Policy (1)** icon.

 ![Guest Users Expiration - Edit Policy](../../.gitbook/assets/set_up_automated_workflows-guest_users_edit.png)